“How to stay in Europe longer within the Schengen Countries or Area?”

 For more information: See Spain Embassy or consult your local Swedish embassy for more details on how to stay in Europe longer

-I have found articles that mention Italy and Portugal as additional countries that can provide long-stay tourist visas; however, I cannot find information in any embassy website.
+I have found articles that mention Italy and Portugal as additional countries that can provide long-stay tourist visas; however, I cannot find information on any embassy website.
 Nonetheless, you can always try your chances and ask your local embassy for more information.

 – – –